priynashu-choubey/Sentence-Construction-Puzzle/README.md

 # Sentence Construction Quiz App

 An interactive web app built with **React** and **Tailwind CSS** that helps users practice sentence construction by filling in missing words.
-It features a sleek, Figma-inspired UI, real-time feedback, and detailed results analysis.
+It features a sleek, Figma-inspired UI, real-time feedback, and detailed results analysis.Although it weas an assignment project I enjoyed it.

 ## 🚀 Features